How to make healthy probiotic pickles the old fashioned way by fermenting sliced cucumbers in water, sea salt and a culturing medium.

-When my Australian husband first moved to the United States some years ago after we first got engaged, he commented that Americans must really love pickles because no matter where you go in the US, deli sandwiches are almost invariably served with some sort of pickle on the side.
+When my Australian husband first moved to the United States some years ago after we first got engaged, he commented that Americans must really love pickles.
+No matter where you go in the United States, deli sandwiches are almost invariably served with some sort of pickle on the side.

 It’s true.
 Americans do love pickles.
 Sweet pickles, sour pickles, dill pickles, it doesn’t seem to really matter what type – Americans consider them an essential condiment, and the wide variety of pickles at the supermarket is a strong testament to this fact.

 The problem with store pickles is that they are for the most part a nutritionless addition to a meal.

 The heat required to can pickles or seal and sterilize them in jars that can sit for months or even years on the supermarket shelf or in your pantry without going bad clinches that deal.
 In short, they are pickled but not fermented.
 Fermentation is the process whereby cucumbers are pickled without heat which adds beneficial enzymes, probiotics, and sometimes additional nutrients.